 13) Admire one’s lashes.
 Flutter them a few times and feel the breeze!

 Tricks & Tips

 - Clean curlers regularly to remove any eye makeup and to prevent infection.
 The rubber pads on the clamp curlers can be removed and washed.

 - Replace old or damaged rubber pads to help protect your lashes from damage.

 - Practice!
-Using curlers can take a bit of practice, especially the traditional clamp eyelash curlers.
+Using curlers can take a bit of practice, especially the traditional clamp curlers.
 Don’t give up after one or two attempts.

 - To create a more sweeping curl, you can use the curler along the whole length of the lashes to create a more gentle curl up.
 So, start by clamping at the root of the lash as normal.
 After which, move a little forward, to halfway up the length of the lashes and clamp again.
 Finally, clamp again towards the tips of the lashes.

 - Heat your curlers if you have stubborn lashes.
 If your curlers don’t have a heated feature, you can use a hairdryer or run the curlers under hot water first to warm them up a little.
 But don’t get them crazy hot and burn your eyelids.

 - If you find it hard to get mascara right up to your lash line using a mascara wand, then you can use a brush to get into the lash line instead.
 Firstly, dip a brush with short and firm bristles (like an eyebrow brush) into the mascara wand to pick up some product.
 Then, paint the mascara onto your lashes.
 This is especially useful if you have light-coloured lashes.

 - Using eyelash curlers on false eyelashes.
 The process is to curl your own lashes first, then apply your false eyelashes.
 Once the glue has fully dried and the false lashes are firmly stuck down, use the curlers on everything to bring the false eyelashes and your lashes together.